acme-cp4d-poc/operator-framework/operator-installation.md

 ![Operator list](images/operator-sdk-version.png)

 #### 2. Create new Go Project for operator using SDK
 Precheck: If you don't have go compiler, download and install <a href="https://golang.org/doc/install" target="_blank"> Go compiler </a>.
-Then create new Go-base Project
+Then create new Go-base Project for new operator - memory cache

 Checkpoint: steps
 ![Operator list](images/new-operator-go-project.png)

 #### 3. view new Go Project
-Create new Go-base Project for new operator - memory cache
+Once create new project completed, check the status

-Checkpoint: check status
+Checkpoint: check project status
 ![Operator list](images/verify-operator-project-created.png)

 #### 4. Add Custom Resource Definition